Skip to content

 // Update via AI instruction

-await channel.updateObject(id, { prompt: 'Make it shorter and more casual' })
+await channel.updateObject(location, { prompt: 'Make it shorter and more casual' })

 // Delete a field by setting it to null